James Talbot (bishop): Apostolic Vicar

 On the death of Bishop Challoner in 1781, Talbot became Vicar Apostolic of the London District, which he ruled for nine years.
 There were seven chapels in London, and being illegal, four were located in foreign embassies: Portuguese, Neapolitan, Bavarian, and Sardinian.
 A fifth chapel in Moorfields was designated a "warehouse".
 Moorfields was the site of some of the most violent rioting during the Gordon Riots.
 Bishop Talbot rebuilt the damaged and destroyed chapels with charitable contributions from Spain.

 The London district included ten counties, besides the Channel Islands and the British possessions in America—chiefly Maryland and Pennsylvania and some West Indian islands.
 The closest bishop was in Quebec.
 In 1783, Talbot refused to grant faculties to preach and hear confessions to two priests returning to America, claiming he no longer had jurisdiction.
-On 9 June 1784, Carroll was appointed and confirmed by Pope Pius VI as provisional "Superior of the Missions in the thirteen United States of North America", with faculties to celebrate the sacrament of Confirmation.
+On 9 June 1784, John Carroll was appointed and confirmed by Pope Pius VI as provisional "Superior of the Missions in the thirteen United States of North America", with faculties to celebrate the sacrament of Confirmation.

 He lived a retired life in Hammersmith, his charitable nature gaining for him the title of "the Good Bishop Talbot".
 His chief work during these years was the completion of the purchase of the property at Old Hall, Hertfordshire, where he had a preparatory academy which afterwards developed into St Edmund's College.
 The penal laws against Roman Catholic schools still existed, and Talbot was again threatened with imprisonment; but he contrived to evade punishment.

 During the last years of his life the Catholic Committee was already threatening trouble.
 In order to control it, Bishop Talbot allowed himself to be elected a member; but it was soon evident that the laymen were beyond the control of the hierarchy.
 The crisis however had not yet arrived when in 1790 Talbot died at his house at Hammersmith.

 Bishop Talbot was buried in the cemetery of the parish church in Hammersmith.
 In 1901 his body was moved to Mortuary Lane at Old Hall, which leads to the St. Edmund's College Chapel.